Angel In-the-Making: Synopsis

 Just as everything is looking up for Halley, Ray finds himself in a dark place when he finds the culprit behind the cause of his family's death, Dr. Lung, a respected senior doctor that heads the Accident and emergency unit at the same hospital Ray works at.
 Mad with revenge on his mind, he starts to hallucinate his deceased family talking to him and find ways to bring Dr. Lung to justice.
 After gaining evidence, he has Kennedy keep it safe for him when he is being pursued by Dr. Lung's henchmen but soon finds out Kennedy is not to be trusted.
 In order to gain in his career, Kennedy betrays Ray by sabotaging all evidence against Dr. Lung.
 Not knowing whom to trust anymore, Ray spirals further into paranoia.
-However Halley knowing the pain Ray is going through consoles him and keeps him company, but since he doesn't trust her either he uses her friends to blackmail her into helping him kidnap Dr. Lung's grandson.
+However Halley knowing the pain Ray is going through consoles him and keeps him company, but since he does not trust her either he uses her friends to blackmail her into helping him kidnap Dr. Lung's grandson.
 Ray wakes up in the hospital realizing all that happened during his revenge scheme was just part of his delusion.
 Finally admitting how severe his illness is he agrees to seek treatment abroad and Dr. Lung racked with guilt decides to turn himself in.

 Halley passes her final exam after her third retake test and is happy to be a full-fledged nurse.
 However she is a bit sad as Ray is not there.
 With Ray gone abroad for over a year to treat his illness Halley realizes she not only misses him but also had fallen in love with him.
 When Ray returns he plays a trick on Halley by avoiding her and having her find him.
 Halley eventually finds Ray at the beach with clues of his favorite food, papaya scattered all over the sea line.
 Ray eventually comes out from hiding and charmingly shows his returned feelings for Halley when he attempts to kiss her.
 The two end with a sweet embrace in the ocean.